Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a flat-topped cluster about 2 inches across; each cluster has about 15 groups of 1/8 inch flowers.
+[photo of flowers] Flowers are in flat clusters (umbels) about 2 inches across arising from leaf axils and at the end of branching stems.
+Each cluster has about 15 groups (umbellets) of 1/8 inch flowers.
 Individual flowers have 5 notched white petals, a greenish center, and 5 stamens.
-One plant has multiple clusters.

-[photo of leaves] Leaves are compound with 3 or more very narrow blade-like leaflets.
-Leaflets are up to 3 inches long and have widely spaced teeth, but may be toothless.
-Attachment is alternate; leaflet attachment is opposite.
+[photo of leaves] Leaves are compound with 3 or more linear blade-like leaflets.
+Leaflets are up to 3 inches long, less than 1/8 inch wide, and have irregular, widely spaced teeth, or may be toothless.
+Stems are branched, hollow and hairless.

-[photo of bulblets] Tiny bulblets form in the leaf joints in the upper part of the plant, and is where the plant gets its name.
+[photo of bulblets] Viable seed may not be produced.
+Tiny bulblets (propagules) form in the leaf axils in the upper part of the plant, and is where this species gets its common name.

 Notes:

-This plant is poisonous.
-The flower cluster is typical of members in the Carrot family, but the feathery leaves and spindly look of this plant distinguish it from others Carrots, such as Water Hemlock.
-The bulbs growing in the leaf axils are another distinguishing feature.
+This plant is deadly poisonous.
+The flat clusters of small white flowers is typical of members in the carrot family, but the leaves with fine, very narrow segments, and the spindly look of this plant distinguish it from related species such as Water Hemlock.
+The bulblets in the leaf axils are a distinguishing characteristic.

 • Prairie Restorations - Bringing people together with the land